whitneyburton/portfolios/students/1503/brett-grigsby/20150930-brettgrigsby-m4.markdown

 ### Areas of Emphasis

-My goal for this module was to individually create the full stack of a web application.
-The desire to bring an idea to life was one of my biggest motivators for attending Turing.
-After finishing Module 3, I finally geel confident in my abilitiy to bring any idea to life.
+My goal for this module was to get comfortable with Javascript, and what I actually got a better understanding of functional programming.
+Turing usually takes my desire to learn something, and teach me a better understanding of the concepts that encapsulate that something.
+So thanks for that.

 ### Attendance